8r14z/coding-interview-prep/README.md

 **Radix sort**
 Sort a list of integers

-1. Decompose each integer into set of digits by base b.
+Step 1.
+Decompose each integer into set of digits by base b.
 For example:
 ```python
 num = 10
 digits = []